akash-rtl/verilog-core-concepts/README.md

 # verilog-core-concepts

-This contains all the topics' examples and exercises for Verilog HDL by Samir Palnitkar.
+Here all from basics to strong foundation examples and exercises are done with reference to Samir Palnitkar's book